Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Critical exponents

-\begin{prop} The volume entropy of the maximal surface of a GHMC anti-de Sitter manifold is strictly decreasing along a ray $tq_{0}$ for $t\geq 0$. \end{prop} \begin{proof}Along the ray $tq_{0}$, Equation (\ref{eq:PDE}) can be re-written as
+\begin{prop} The critical exponent relative to the induced metric on the maximal surface of a GHMC anti-de Sitter manifold is decreasing along a ray $tq_{1}$ for $t\geq 0$. \end{prop} \begin{proof} The induced metrics on the maximal surfaces are $I_{t}=e^{2u_{t}}h$, thus, using Lemma \ref{lm:derivative}, for every unit tangent vector $v \in T^{1}S$